qlik-oss/core-website/docs/docs/services/qix-engine/access-control.md

 # Access Control

 !!! warning "Experimental feature"
     This feature is in an experimental state.
 Use with caution since this feature may change in the future.

 Being able to control which users can do what in the context of a document is often necessary.
-In Qlik Associative Engine we support [Attribute-Based Access Control (ABAC)](https://en.wikipedia.org/wiki/Attribute-based_access_control) which lets you control the document resources based on a user's attributes rather than using roles or other more static means.
+In Qlik Associative Engine we support [Attribute-Based Access Control (ABAC)](https://en.wikipedia.org/wiki/Attribute-based_access_control) which lets you control the document resources based on users' attributes rather than using roles or other more static means.

 ## Configuration